gaschgithub/microrhythm-analysis/README.md

 - Computation of inter-onset intervals (IOI) in milliseconds.
 - Normalization of timing deviations relative to tempo (BPM).
 - Export of results for statistical and comparative analysis.

+### Genre-specific considerations

+While most analyzed genres exhibit a consistent four-part subdivision of the beat, Brazilian funk excerpts may alternate between three and four subdivisions.
+The analysis pipeline accommodates this variability by adapting the number of subdivisions used for statistical analysis and visualization.

 ## Technologies